runjivu/use_aws_mcp/README.md

-# Use AWS MCP Server
+# use_aws MCP Server

+amazon-q-cli is great, and it is great because it has use_aws MCP tool to interact with aws API.
+Wouldn't it be greater if this use_aws was portable, and use it across different AI tools, whichever you're currently using?

 A standalone Model Context Protocol (MCP) server that provides AWS CLI functionality through a standardized interface.
 This server replicates the functionality of the `use_aws` tool from the Amazon Q Developer CLI.

+## Demo

 ## Features